aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/create-or-load-a-document/specify-load-options/_index.md

 A document may contain external links to images located somewhere on a local disk, network, or Internet.
 Aspose.Words automatically loads such images into a document, but there are situations when this process needs to be controlled.
 For example, to decide whether we really need to load a certain image or perhaps skip it.
 The [ResourceLoadingCallback](https://apireference.aspose.com/words/java/com.aspose.words/loadoptions#ResourceLoadingCallback) load option allows you to control this.

-The following code example shows the implementation of the [IResourceLoadingCallback](https://apireference.aspose.com/words/java/com.aspose.words/IResourceLoadingCallback) interface:
+The following code example demonstrates the implementation of the [IResourceLoadingCallback](https://apireference.aspose.com/words/java/com.aspose.words/IResourceLoadingCallback) interface:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-LoadOptionsCallbacks-HtmlLinkedResourceLoadingCallback.java" >}}